-Historically the rent increases measured by the private sector measures have differed to those shown in Index of Private Housing Rental Prices (IPHRP) and tend to be more volatile.
-This is because the private sector measures primarily focus on newly let properties, whereas IPHRP includes a mixture of newly let properties and existing lets.
+Historically, the rent increases quantified by the private sector measures have differed from those shown in the Index of Private Housing Rental Prices (IPHRP) and tend to be more volatile.
+This is because the private sector measures primarily focus on newly let properties, while the IPHRP includes a mixture of newly let properties and existing lets.
 This is important, as evidence obtained from Valuation Office Agency (VOA) rental officers suggests that the greatest price rises occur when properties are newly let, compared with existing tenants, who tend to see smaller price increases.

-In early 2016, the VOA placed a question in the BDRC Landlord Panel survey whose respondents comprise National Landlord Association members with a wide range of portfolio sizes and geographies.
-The question asked, "What was the typical level of rent you were able to achieve in 2015?" broken down by "new tenants" and "renewals with existing tenants".
-It was reported that 23% of new lets were charged at the same rate as the previous letting, however, 46% of renewals saw no increase.
+In early 2016, the VOA placed a question in the BDRC Landlords Panel survey whose respondents comprise National Landlords Association members with a wide range of portfolio sizes and geographies.
+The question asked, "What was the typical level of rent you were able to achieve in 2015?", was broken down by "new tenants" and "renewals with existing tenants".
+It was reported that 23% of new lets were charged at the same rate as the previous letting, but 46% of renewals saw no increase.
 For those whose rent did increase, the average increase for new lets was 5.0% while for renewals this was lower at 3.4%.
 Similar results were found when this exercise was conducted again the following year.

-To summarise, landlords were less likely to increase rents for existing tenants, and when rents were increased, it was by a smaller percentage.
-This is thought to happen because landlords make a considered business decision, preferring a small increase from a known reliable tenant, rather than experiencing a void period with no income and the associated cost of re-letting.
+To summarise, landlords were less likely to increase rents for existing tenants and, when rents were increased, it was by a smaller percentage.
+This is thought to happen because landlords make a considered business decision, preferring a small increase from a known reliable tenant, rather than experiencing a void period, where their property is left unoccupied, with no income and the associated cost of reletting.
 Consequently, larger price increases tend to occur when the existing tenant moves out and the property is advertised.

 In addition, analysis of contract length statistics finds that rental contracts tend to last for around 12 months.
-During this contract period a tenant's rent is unchanged.
-IPHRP, as a measure of the stock of rental properties, includes all new lets, those renewing their contract and those within their existing contract.
+During this contract period, a tenant's rent is unchanged.
+The IPHRP, as a measure of the stock of rental properties, includes all new lets, those renewing their contract and those within their existing contract.
 This results in a smoother series than those that simply focus on new lets, where there is more volatility between each month.

-Further detail on these data sources and their differences is available in the April to June publication of this series.
+Further detail on these data sources and their differences is available in the April to June 2018 publication of this series.

-3. Comparison of Index of Private Housing Rental Prices with VOA private rents data
+3 .
+Comparison of Index of Private Housing Rental Prices with the private rents data of the Valuation Office Agency